KMZT (AM): Station history

 KGIL began broadcasting October 19, 1947, on 1260 kHz with 1,000 watts of power full-time.
 The station was licensed to San Fernando Valley Broadcasting Company, with studios and executive offices at 4919 Van Nuys Boulevard, Sherman Oaks, California.

 At that time, it aired a big band music format.
 KGIL aired other formats including talk until 1993.

-From 1993 to 1995, it had the call letters KJQI, playing adult standards music.
-In 1995, it became K-NEWS, simulcasting with XESURF Tijuana (then with call letters XETIN) and now-defunct KNNZ in Costa Mesa, California.
+From 1993 to 1995, it had the call sign KJQI, playing adult standards music.
+In 1995, it became KNNS ("K-NEWS"), simulcasting with XETIN in Tijuana and now-defunct KNNZ in Costa Mesa, California.
 K-NEWS was an all-news radio service with content from the Associated Press or local announcers Peter Arbogast, Jim Roope, and H.K.
 Malay.
-K-NEWS was also the home of the Los Angeles Clippers and had an unprecedented 8 traffic reports an hour, causing competitors KNX and KFWB to add more traffic reports to their schedules.
-On January 3, 1997, the station reverted to the KGIL call letters and aired an all-Beatles format until August 31.
+K-NEWS was also the home of the Los Angeles Clippers and had an unprecedented eight traffic reports an hour, causing competitors KNX and KFWB to add more traffic reports to their schedules.
+On January 3, 1997, the station reverted to the KGIL call sign and aired an all-Beatles format until August 31.
 On September 1, 1997, the station switched to a format of Broadway show tunes.
 In July 1998, the station switched to Music of Your Life.
-In 2000, KGIL adopted a mainstream jazz format and changed call letters to KJAZ.
-Then, in 2002, it took on the call letters KSUR and began broadcasting an adult standards format, changing its call letters to KKGO in 2005.
-From August 2004 to June 2005 the station had a 1950s-60s oldies format.
+In 2000, KGIL adopted a mainstream jazz format and changed its call sign to KJAZ.
+Then, in 2002, it took on the call sign KSUR and began broadcasting an adult standards format, changing to KKGO in 2005.
+From August 2004 to June 2005 the station had a 1950s-1960s oldies format.

 On December 1, 2006, KKGO changed to a country music format, filling the void left behind when KZLA became rhythmic adult contemporary as KMVN earlier in 2006.
 On February 26, 2007, KKGO swapped call signs and formats with FM sister station KMZT, moving the country music format to 105.1 FM, and the classical format known as "K-Mozart" to 1260 AM and to a new HD channel at 105.1 HD2.
 On October 29, 2007, KMZT changed its calls back to KGIL and flipped formats from classical to talk radio, with Michael Jackson as the headline host.
 Jackson was laid off from the station about a year later and replaced by John Ziegler, who left after a few months.
 Aside from Jackson and Ziegler, the bulk of KGIL's programming was syndicated, mostly of second-tier programs left over from what KFI, KRLA and KABC did not want.